renierr/wcag_checker/README.md

 ```

 #### `@scroll:` <direction|selector>`
-Scrolls the page in a specific direction (up, down, left, right) or
+Scrolls the page in a specific direction (top, bottom, left, right) or
 to a specific element identified by a CSS selector (<selector>).
 ```
-@scroll: down
+@scroll: bottom
 @scroll: #footer
 ```